 Under Aemoour’s ClutchFit Drive 2 is known for its strong lockdown and a type of fitting that can be best described as a “clutch fit”.
-People who always complain loose toe boxes and poor lockdowns, would love to buy this one of the top outdoor basketball shoes.
+People who always complain loose toe boxes and poor lockdowns, would love to buy this one.

 Here are some of the most inspiring features.

 This shoe should be known as one most effective outdoor basketball sneakers, because of its outer sole.
-This sole has a multi-directional herringbone pattern, that is used by almost all big basketball shoes manufacturers.
+This sole has a multi-directional herringbone pattern, that is used by almost all big manufacturers.